MixerGAN: An MLP-Based Architecture for Unpaired Image-to-Image Translation: Introduction

 Image-to-image translation is the task of learning a mapping between a source domain and a target domain.
 This is useful for applications such as data augmentation \cite{mariani2018dataaugm}, domain adaptation \cite{murez2018adaptation}, colorization \cite{cao2017colorization}, style transfer \cite{pix2pix}, or image super-resolution \cite{ledig2017superresolution, wu2017srpgan}.
 In an ideal setting, we have source-target paired inputs and this problem can be solved using supervised learning.
-This is the setting of the seminal work from Isola et al. \cite{pix2pix} where an encoder-decoder-like network translates from one domain $\mathcal{X}$ to another $\mathcal{Y}$ and vice-versa.
-However, finding paired data is hard, and the lack of such datasets led to the development of unsupervised approaches like CycleGAN \cite{cyclegan}, where a cycle consistency loss ensures a correct mapping between the two domains.
+This is the setting of the seminal work from Isola et al. \cite{pix2pix} where an encoder-decoder-like network translates from one domain $X$ to another $Y$ and vice-versa.
+However, finding paired data is hard, and the lack of such datasets led to the development of unsupervised approaches like CycleGAN \cite{cyclegan}, where a cycle consistency loss ensures an invertible mapping between the two domains.

-Although we show that MixerGAN achieves competitive results with prior convolutional-based generative models, our goal is not to achieve image-to-image translation state-of-the-art results or out-perform any benchmarks.
+Although we show that MixerGAN achieves results competitive with prior convolutional-based generative models, our goal is not to achieve state-of-the-art results or out-perform any benchmarks on image-to-image translation.
 Instead, we establish a new baseline that is able to provide similar results as those in \cite{cyclegan}, showing that an MLP-based architecture can be used for image synthesis tasks.

 In short, our primary contribution is showing that the MLP-Mixer architecture can be adapted to effectively perform unpaired image-to-image translation while accounting for long-range dependencies at a much lower cost than a transformer model.